 This is a seductively easy vision of heroism and villainy.
 In the context of a crisis in which humanity itself is the threat to survival, the “good guys, bad guys” approach to things can seem at once too complicated and too simple.
 (It is revealing that Bird Box, whose plot merged environmental catastrophe with the dangers of horror-movie-esque monsters, functioned more effectively as a meme than it did as a film.)
 And so there is another way of exploring what Kermode called the “End-feeling”: the Style section way.
 The way that cares less about archetypes and adventure, good guys and bad, and more about what the End-feeling actually feels like for those who are living it.
 This mode internalizes the anxieties of apocalypse not as tragedy, but as comedy.

 The Good Place, the brilliant series that has just finished its third season on NBC, realizes Kermode’s insights in the most literal of ways: The show is set in the afterlife, meaning that, in it, death functions not as a villain to be fought, but simply as an environment to be navigated.
-The Good Place, though, is also a sitcom in the classic sense: Its comedic situations play out on sets with a decidedly Disney aesthetic.
+A sitcom in the classic sense, The Good Place plays out on sets imbued with a decidedly Disney aesthetic.
 Its lead characters—who tend to be wacky and complicated in nearly equal measure—have the option of dining at restaurants with names such as Knish From a Rose, Cruller Intentions, and Ponzu Scheme.
-They make lots of jokes about Florida.
+They make lots of jokes about shrimp, and even more about Florida.
 The wry genius of it all is that, because of the curated kitsch, it’s extremely easy to forget that the people chatting and feasting and making fun of Jacksonville during Thursday night’s old Must-See-TV slot are, in fact, dead.
-The afterlife, in The Good Place, takes on its own cartoonish exuberance; death, the show is positing, is nothing more—and nothing less—than the friends we made along the way.
-The ultimate ending is not a foe; it is merely a fact.
+And so the afterlife, in The Good Place, takes on a cartoonish exuberance, with death posited as nothing more—and nothing less—than the friends we made along the way.
+The ultimate ending here is not a foe; it is merely a fact.

 It’s an idea that is similarly humanized and humorized in The Last Man on Earth, the recent Fox sitcom, which insists that there are LOLs to be mined in the rocky ravages of a postapocalyptic America.
 And in Seeking a Friend for the End of the World, which ekes a rom-comic plot out of the prospect of mass extinction.
 And in Forever, the Amazon series featuring Maya Rudolph and Fred Armisen—a show that, like The Good Place, is for the most part set in the afterlife.
 Forever, too, mingles humor and horror: As its characters’ marriage binds them even after their deaths, the promise of “forever”—a notion that many among Kermode’s roster of poets might have considered deeply romantic—takes on a sense of menace.